Most men know how to lose weight. Eat less, move more. It works.

 The most common mistake: men drop training volume when cutting because they have less energy.
 This removes the primary signal to keep muscle.

 Keep your full training volume.
-Intensity may drop slightly — that is acceptable.
+Intensity may drop slightly, and that is acceptable.
 The number of sets and exercises should stay constant or drop by no more than 20%.
 Progressive overload may pause, but existing volume must be maintained.

 Cardio: Position It Correctly